HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-sum                                      Yes      Yes      Yes     Yes   torch t                                        Yes      Yes      Yes     Yes   torch take                                     Yes      Yes      Yes     No    torch tan                                      Yes      Yes      No      No    torch tan\_                                    Yes      Yes      No      No    torch tanh                                     Yes      Yes      Yes     No    torch tanh\_                                   Yes      Yes      Yes     No    torch threshold                                Yes      Yes      Yes     No    torch
+sum                                      Yes      Yes      Yes     Yes   torch t                                        Yes      Yes      Yes     Yes   torch take                                     Yes      Yes      Yes     No    torch tan                                      Yes      No       No      No    torch tan\_                                    Yes      No       No      No    torch tanh                                     Yes      Yes      Yes     No    torch tanh\_                                   Yes      Yes      Yes     No    torch threshold                                Yes      Yes      Yes     No    torch